leeper/conjoint-example/README.md

 60|Female|Asian American|Jewish|U.S. Senator|Republican|Served|Community college|Slightly support|Slightly support|Slightly oppose|Strongly support|Slightly oppose
 ```

-You can then use simple string manipulation to convert these two separate variables.
+You can then use simple string manipulation to convert these to separate variables.
 In Stata it would be something like:

 ```stata
 split trait1a, parse(|)